pnnl/hexwatershed/example/readme.md

 # Overview

 An instruction to run a HexWatershed model simulation with the example provided in the repository.
+If you haven't built the model yet, please go to https://github.com/pnnl/hexwatershed/tree/master/install.

 # Data structure